Gaucho-Racing/Firmware/README.md

 ```
 example: your_chip = stm32l4x, your_project = L4BLINKY
 example: your_chip = stm32g4x, your_project = G4BLINKY

+This openocd command loads a configuration file 'target/{your_chip}.cfg' (defined in launch.json), and uses that to flash the '{your_project}.elf' executable onto the microcontroller.

 If things aren't working on MacOS, read through this [wiki page](https://wiki.gauchoracing.com/books/gr26-architecture/page/cmake-notes-for-monorepo)